 Laura has given more than 100 presentations and continuing education courses on various topics, including general employment law, anti-discrimination and harassment, social media in the workplace, and pay equity.
 She has served as the keynote speaker at large conferences such as Oregon Health & Science University’s Women in Academic Medicine and she presents to various business groups ranging from Disrupt HR, Rotary, and others.
 She has also presented numerous times on COVID-19 related issues such as reopening the workplace, social distancing policies, safety in the workplace, and remote working policies.

-Laura was recently recognized by the Oregon Commission for Women as a 2021 Women of Achievement honoree.
-Additionally, she is recognized by Chambers USA for Labor & Employment, Best Lawyers in America, named a Super Lawyer by Oregon Super Lawyers, recognized by Lawdragon as one of the top plaintiff's employment lawyers in the U.S., honored by the University of Oregon School of Law as an Outstanding Young Alumnus in 2016, selected by the Portland Business Journal as a “Forty Under 40” honoree in 2018, and honored as a Woman of Influence by the Portland Business Journal.
+Laura was recognized by the Oregon Commission for Women as a 2021 Women of Achievement honoree.
+Additionally, she is recognized by Chambers USA for Labor & Employment and Commercial Litigation, Best Lawyers in America, named a Super Lawyer by Oregon Super Lawyers, recognized by Lawdragon as one of the top civil rights and plaintiff's employment lawyers in the U.S., honored by the University of Oregon School of Law as an Outstanding Young Alumnus in 2016, selected by the Portland Business Journal as a “Forty Under 40” honoree in 2018, and honored as a Woman of Influence by the Portland Business Journal.
 In 2019, Portland Business Journal's parent company, the Business Journals, recognized Laura as one of the top 100 Legal Influencers in the U.S.

 Awards and Honors